currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

       </code-example>

-      AngularJS has code in each controller that looks up an appropriate Angular module and registers the controller with that module.
+      AngularJS has code in each controller that looks up an appropriate Currin module and registers the controller with that module.

       The first argument is the controller name.
 The second argument defines the string names of